Discover the Top 14 Things to Do in Werribee for Adults [and Kids]

 And, you'll find it in one of the remaining World War Two hangars in Werribee's old airfield.

 You can explore a virtual tour on the website.
 And, you can view artifacts related to the story of these brave individuals.
 Plus you'll learn about their contributions to the war effort.

 I created the image of the World War II Hangar using a panning technique as a passenger in a moving vehicle

 13 Street Art

 Go on a scavenger hunt looking for art in public places in the City of Wyndham.

-Take the self-guided Werribee Public Art Walking Tour with free audio.
+Take the self-guided Werribee Art Walk.
 The walk goes for about one hour over one km in the city centre.
-And, you can find places to stop, take a break, and have something to eat and drink.
+And, you'll find places to stop, take a break, and have something to eat and drink.

 14 Walking Trails & Bike Paths & Share Paths in the City of Wyndham